ryjen/prep-cli/README.md

 ### install

-occurs when a dependency is installed
+occurs when a dependency is installed.
+Only affects plugins of type "dependency".

 parameters: [**package, version**]

 ### remove

-occurs when a dependency is removed
+occurs when a dependency is removed.
+Only affects plugins of type "dependency".

 parameters: [**package, version**]

 ### build

 occurs when a package is built.
+Only affects plugins of type "build".

 parameters: [**package, version, sourcePath, buildPath, installPath, buildOpts, envVar=value...
 END**]

-Features
+features
 ========
-- npm style repositories (.prep in current directory or global /usr/local/prep)
+- npm style repositories (current directory or global)
 - cmake, autoconf and make build plugins included
 - archive and homebrew package manager plugins included
 - simple json configuration